Guide to applying for housing assistance

 • Australian marriage certificate

-• Bank, credit or ATM card with signature
+• Credit or debit card with signature

 • Documents from Services Australia (Centrelink) showing your name and customer reference number (CRN), including: